 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Anse Boileau experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Anse Boileau experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Anse Boileau.
 The most rain falls during the 31 days centered around January 5, with an average total accumulation of 7.5 inches.

-The least rain falls around July 25, with and average total accumulation of 0.8 inches.
+The least rain falls around July 25, with an average total accumulation of 0.8 inches.

 Average Monthly Rainfall